PGPerfFarm/pgperffarm_server/report.md

   * Improving design of the homepage and login form;
   * PG PERF FARM and Home redirect to the same page;
   * Contact, License and Privacy Policy pages missing;
-  * There might be an issue with URLs not redirecting properly;
+  * There might be an issue with URLs not redirecting properly.
-  *

-In the meanwhile, testing is being made with manually created accounts,
+In the meanwhile, testing is being made with manually created accounts, although there are some server-side issues related to login.

 The system is being developed using Debian 9 and OSX Mojave.